-Join Peggy Fisher for an in-depth discussion in this video Cardinality, disjointness, and partitions, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Cardinality, disjointness, and partitions, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Understanding Cardinality,…Disjointness, and Partitions.…Cardinality is the number of elements in a set.…It is defined only for finite sets.…What would be the cardinality of a set…containing all the letter in the English alphabet?…If you said 26, you're right.…When working with sets, we say that two sets are disjoint…if they have no elements in common.…In other words, if the intersection…of the sets is the empty set.…Examples of disjoint sets include:…students enrolled in Discreet Mathematics at 10:05…and students enrolled in Spanish at 10:05.…